dodgymike/hackrf-wiki/FAQ.md

 What gain controls are provided by HackRF?

 ### A:
 HackRF (both Jawbreaker and One) provides three different analog gain controls on RX and two on TX.
-The three RX gain controls are at the RF (0 or 14 dB), IF (0 to 40 dB in 8 dB steps), and baseband (0 to 62 dB in 2 dB steps) stages.
+The three RX gain controls are at the RF ("amp", 0 or 14 dB), IF ("lna", 0 to 40 dB in 8 dB steps), and baseband ("vga", 0 to 62 dB in 2 dB steps) stages.
 The two TX gain controls are at the RF (0 or 14 dB) and IF (0 to 47 dB in 1 dB steps) stages.

 ### Q:
 Why is the RF gain setting restricted to two values?